stevelittlefish/vulkan_sprite_renderer/README.md

 delete the .vs and out directories and load the folder again, or make some trivial change to the CMakeLists.txt file (i.e. add a space) to get it to reload.
 There probably is a better way to do this but I don't really develop on Windows and I'm a Visual Studio noob!

+# Known Issues

+The sync objects are not managed correctly and may result in sync issues depending on your graphics card / driver.

+Currently all sync objects (semaphores and fences) are created and indexed per frame in flight.
+This is actually incorrect.

+The fence and image available semaphores should be one per frame in flight, but the render fishished semaphore should be per swap chain image.

+See [Odin Vulkan Sprite Renderer](https://github.com/stevelittlefish/odin_vulkan_sprite_renderer) for a better implementation (in the Odin programming language).